How to Get a Loan With High Debt-to-Income Ratio

 Working on your financial situation could help improve your chances of getting a loan.
 Consider some or all of the following strategies.

-Working on lowering the amount you owe is one of the most common ways to lower DTI.
+Lowering the amount you owe is one of the most common ways to lower DTI.
 When paying down debt, try your best not to take on any new loans for a while.
 Otherwise, your DTI may not change much.

-Even with the same amount of debt payments, increasing your income will lower your DTI.
+Even with the same number of debt payments, increasing your income will lower your DTI.
 When going this route, consider options like taking on more hours at work, negotiating for a higher salary, or starting a side business.

-Consolidate Debts to Lower Your DTI
+Consolidate debts to lower your DTI

 You may be able to lower your DTI if consolidating your debt means your monthly payments go down.
 Qualifying for a lower interest rate, for example, or extending your repayment terms could lower the amount you pay each month.

-Find a Co-Signer
+Find a co-signer

 A co-signer who has good credit could convince lenders to offer you a loan.
 Make sure you both understand what happens if you’re unable to pay back your loan.